 API

-vtlengine.run(script: str | Path, data_structures: Dict[str, Any] | Path | List[Dict[str, Any] | Path], datapoints: Dict[str, Any] | str | Path | List[str | Path], value_domains: Dict[str, Any] | Path | None = None, external_routines: Path | str | None = None, time_period_output_format: str = 'vtl', return_only_persistent: bool = False, output_folder: Path | str | None = None) Any
+vtlengine.run(script: str | TransformationScheme | Path, data_structures: Dict[str, Any] | Path | List[Dict[str, Any]] | List[Path], datapoints: Dict[str, DataFrame] | str | Path | List[Dict[str, Any]] | List[Path], value_domains: Dict[str, Any] | Path | None = None, external_routines: Path | str | None = None, time_period_output_format: str = 'vtl', return_only_persistent: bool = True, output_folder: Path | str | None = None) Dict[str, Dataset]

 Important